 Under Nevada's security deposit law, a landlord has 30 days to return their tenant’s security deposit, minus any deductions, once they move out.
 If some deductions have been made, then the landlord must include an itemized list.

 When refunding the security deposits, a landlord has two options.
 One, the landlord can mail the surety bond to the tenant’s present address; or two, the landlord can deliver it personally to the tenant.

 But what happens if the tenant doesn’t agree with the deductions the landlord has made?
 In that case, the tenant must send the landlord a statement indicating where they are disputing the deductions.
 If nothing works out of court, then the tenant can file a lawsuit in a small claims court.

 What happens when the property changes hands?
 (Security Deposit Transmittal)

 A landlord will have two options if their property is acquired by a new owner.
-One, he or she can elect to transfer the deposit to the incoming owner and notify the tenant; or two, they can return the deposit to the tenant, minus any deductions.
+As the former landlord, he or she can elect to transfer the secuity deposits to the incoming owner and notify the tenants; or two, they can return the deposits to the tenants, minus any deductions.

 Disclaimer: This blog is in no way a substitute for legal advice.
-Please contact a qualified attorney or property management company for any questions or further clarifications required.
+Please contact a qualified attorney or property management company for any questions or further clarifications required on security deposits.
 Laws change all the time, and this post may not be updated at the time you read it.